ssluo/ssluo.github.io/_pages/resume.md

 *Candidate for Bachelor of Science in Economics, May 2020*
 **GPA**: 3.5
 **Honors**: Dean’s List (Fall 2016, Fall 2015, Spring 2019), Merit Scholarship
-**Coursework**: Microeconomic and Macroeconomic Theory, Statistics, Econometrics, Labor Economics, Food Economics, Information Economics and Game Theory, Moral and Social Problems in Healthcare
+**Coursework**: Programming with Data, Microeconomic and Macroeconomic Theory, Statistics, Econometrics, Labor Economics, Food Economics, Information Economics and Game Theory, Moral and Social Problems in Healthcare

 ----
 ## Skills